132nd-etcher/docs/EDLM/index.md

 ## Abstract

-This document contains an enchancement proposal submitted to CMD for review.
+This document contains an enhancement proposal submitted to CMD for review.

 The proposal is about documentation in the //wing.
 I would like to explore possible ways to make it better, easier to produce and easier to maintain.